Tricia Fulks Kelley is a freelance digital journalist and educator based in the Lexington, Ky., area.

-A 2016 Knight Innovator in Residence and one of the Online News Association’s 2012 MJ Bear fellows, she currently works alongside West Virginia University Reed College of Media professors Joel Beeson and Dana Coester in the development of Black TimeMap, a virtual reality app telling stories of African-American soldiers' experience in World War I through the eyes of The Chicago Defender.
+A 2016 Knight Innovator in Residence and one of the Online News Association’s 2012 MJ Bear fellows, she currently works alongside West Virginia University Reed College of Media professors Joel Beeson and Dana Coester in the development of Black TimeMap Google Expedition, a virtual reality app telling stories of African-American soldiers' experience in World War I through the eyes of The Chicago Defender.
 She serves as an adjunct professor at Eastern Kentucky University, where she also advises the student newspaper, The Eastern Progress.
 And Kelley has spent a number of years teaching and developing online curriculum for WVU's College of Media.

 An award-winning journalist and newspaper editor with honors from the West Virginia Press Association and the Society of Professional Journalists, Kelley holds a master’s degree in interactive journalism from The American University and a bachelor’s degree in news-editorial from West Virginia University.

 Kelley resides in Richmond, Ky., with her husband and son, Max, where she continues to pursue personal and professional storytelling projects.